 Leveraging digital properties and marketing tools to bring live activations to people that maybe can’t (but would love to) attend them live is a great way to extend their reach.

 “What does a virtual tour look like?
 What are you interested in?
 How can we engage in the cultural conversation you’re having?
 How can we be a part of your every day?” said Harrison.

 The content you make for students and amplify with social media platforms like Snapchat can create opportunities for engagement in real time—which means more opportunities for them to discover more about what you have to offer.

 For example, a student at Northwestern’s Bienen School of Music cited a specific professor as the reason for choosing the school.
 Featuring that professor in content on the site helped inform that decision.

 By sparking conversations with live events, continuing them on your site, and expanding them with social media marketing, you can incentivize your student body to engage with you and broaden the reach of your marketing efforts.

 Challenge 2: Differentiating your university from the competition

-In order to differentiate your university, you need a cohesive and compelling message to share with your wide range of potential applicants.
+In order to differentiate your university, you need a cohesive online presence and compelling message to share with your wide range of potential applicants.
 You want to position your university as a compelling alternative to the options students have today—from trade schools to online education.
 Not to mention the various other audiences you’re considering—from alumni to parents to university partners.

 You know that trying to speak to everyone often means you’re not speaking to anyone.
 This makes it nearly impossible to differentiate.